ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/security-measures.md

 ---

 ## Bug bounty program
-To further enhance the security of the TON ecosystem, we encourage security researchers and developers to participate in the [TON Blockchain Bug Bounty Program](https://github.com/ton-blockchain/bug-bounty).
+To further enhance the security of the TON ecosystem, we encourage security researchers and developers to participate in the [TON security bug bounty](https://github.com/ton-blockchain/bug-bounty) program.